 Where we spend our money matters.

-Running your own business involves hundreds of moving parts – from suppliers and partners to customers.
-Visiting and re-evaluating every part of this chain is a large project, but one that can have an amazing impact.
+Running a business involves hundreds of moving parts.
+Visiting and re-evaluating this chain is a large project, but one that can have an amazing impact.

-The current social climate has renewed public awareness of issues like modern slavery, unsafe working conditions, wage theft and more.
+The social climate has renewed public awareness of issues like modern slavery, unsafe working conditions, wage theft, and more.

-Ensuring your company knows where it’s products and assets are coming from is not only a way to ensure you’re not causing tangible harm to someone helping run your business, but also helps you hold your suppliers to a higher level of accountability.
+Ensuring your company knows where its products and assets are coming from will not only ensure you’re not causing tangible harm but also help you hold suppliers to higher levels of accountability.

-3. Use your skills to help lift up other businesses
+3. Use your skills to lift up other businesses

-Whether you are an entrepreneur business owner, manager, or team member – everyone has skills that they are able to share amongst a community to help support and educate each other.
+Whether you are an entrepreneur, business owner, manager, or team member – everyone has skills they are able to share amongst a community to support and educate each other.

-Being an active part of a community helps you create an impact by sharing knowledge and actively listening and educating yourself with the information and experiences other people share with you.
+Being an active part of a community helps you build purpose – share knowledge, actively listen, and educate yourself with the information and experiences others share with you.

 Nobody has ever finished learning.

-The conversation that you have while waiting for your coffee in your coworking space could spark the idea that transforms your business, or makes a change that helps you create the impact that you want to see on the world.
+The conversation you have while waiting for your coffee could spark the idea that transforms your business’s purpose or makes a change that helps you create the impact you want to see in the world.

-Being part of business doesn’t always have to be about chasing the next profit to the neglect of all else.
+Being part of business doesn’t always have to be about chasing profit to the neglect of all else.

-It can also give you a platform and opportunity to put a spotlight on issues you care about, amplify the voices of people that have helped to educate you.
+It can give you a platform and opportunity to spotlight issues you care about and amplify voices of people that have helped to educate you.

-Use your business knowledge and opportunities to become an active part of the community of thousands of businesses around the world trying to improve conditions for our planet and all people.
+Use your business knowledge and opportunities to join thousands of businesses around the world building their business’s purpose to improve conditions for our planet and it’s people.